VDARE: New York Attorney General investigation

 In February 2020, the VDARE Foundation purchased the Samuel Taylor Suit Cottage (also known as the Berkeley Castle or Berkeley Springs Castle), a Medieval-style castle located on a hill above Berkeley Springs, in the Eastern Panhandle of West Virginia, for $1.4 million.
 New York Attorney General (NYAG) Letitia James alleged that VDARE had violated New York law by misusing non-profit resources while residing on the castle grounds since March 2020.
-VDARE Foundation is registered in New York and thus subject to New York regulation.
+The VDARE Foundation is registered in New York and is therefore subject to New York regulation.

 In March 2024, a New York state judge found the VDARE Foundation in civil contempt for failing to turn over evidence related to the investigation.
 The organization was required to pay a $250-per-day fine until it complied with a subpoena issued by the NYAG in 2022.
 In July, it was announced that VDARE would be suspending operations, with Brimelow resigning as president of the VDARE Foundation.
 A spokesperson for the attorney general's office said that the website's closure would not affect their investigation.

 In September 2025, New York sued the VDARE foundation and its owners, alleging the non-profit was operated for the benefit of its owners Peter and Lydia Brimelow.
 Saying her office would "shut down this fraudulent organization", the state attorney general alleged, "The Brimelows used VDARE like their personal piggy bank, draining millions in charitable assets to enrich themselves."